I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.

 - An overview of my Travel Photography Gear, in case you wondered what a professional photographer has in his bag

-- Our guide to what to buy a photographer, which has gift ideas at every price point and experience level
+- Our guide to what to buy a photographer, which has gift ideas at every price point and experience level.
+For more general gift ideas, see our gift guide for travelers, and our tech gift buying guide.

 - A Beginners’ Guide to Improving your Travel Photos